Liam Trotter: AFC Wimbledon

 On 21 July 2017, Trotter joined AFC Wimbledon on an undisclosed-length contract.
 He revealed that many clubs were interested in signing Trotter before he chose to join AFC Wimbledon.

 Trotter made his debut for AFC Wimbledon in a 1–1 draw at Scunthorpe United on 5 August 2017 in the opening game of the season.
 However, he soon suffered a knee injury that saw him miss two matches.
 Trotter then made his return from injury, coming on as a substitute in the 71st minute, in a 2–1 loss against Fleetwood Town on 19 August 2017.
 Since returning to the first team, he established himself in the starting eleven for the side.
 His number of appearances for the side earned him praise by Manager Neal Ardley throughout the season.
 He scored his first goal for the club on 1 January 2018 against Southend United.
 Two weeks later on 20 January 2018, Trotter scored again and set up the second goal in the game, in a 2–0 win over Blackpool.
 He scored his third goal two weeks later on 6 February 2018, in a 2–1 loss against Bury.
 However, Trotter suffered a knock that saw him sidelined for the rest of the season.
 Despite this, Trotter went on to make forty–five appearances and scoring three times in his first season at Wimbledon.

 Ahead of the 2018–19 season, Trotter was appointed as the club's vice–captain, with Deji Oshilaja appointed as captain.
 He then continued to regain his first team for the side at the start of the season, playing in the midfield position.
 In the absence of Oshilaja, Trotter captained the side for the first time, starting the whole game, as AFC Wimbledon lost 2–1 against Walsall on 21 August 2018.
-It wasn't until on 15 September 2018 when he scored his first goal of the season, in a 3–2 loss against Scunthorpe United, which was followed up by setting up the club's only goal in the game, in a 2–1 loss against Accrington Stanley.
-Trotter was at fault when he missed a penalty, which would have saw AFC Wimbledon equalised, as the side lost 1–0 against Peterborough United on 30 November 2018.
+On 15 September 2018 he scored his first goal of the season, in a 3–2 loss against Scunthorpe United, which was followed up by setting up the club's only goal in the game, in a 2–1 loss against Accrington Stanley.
+Trotter was at fault when he missed a penalty, which would have seen AFC Wimbledon equalise, as the side lost 1–0 against Peterborough United on 30 November 2018.
 However, by December, Trotter soon found his first team opportunities limited under the management of Wally Downes, Ardley's successor.
-By the time he departed Wimbledon in February, Trotter went on to make twenty–five appearances and scoring once in all competitions.
+By the time he departed Wimbledon in February, Trotter made 25 appearances, scoring once in all competitions.